bbohen/react-redux-boilerplate/README.md

 # React Redux Boilerplate

-:construction: Work in progress :construction:

 ## About

-A scalable foundation for an app using the newest versions of popular tools in the react ecosystem, it uses the following technologies.
+A scalable pattern for apps using the newest versions of popular tools in the react ecosystem.
+The goal is to keep this up to date with the latest tools & patterns.
+Feedback,  ideas & suggestions are all welcome.
+The following technologies are used...

 * [React](https://github.com/facebook/react)
   * Declarative library for building user interfaces